Links to Other Sites

 An article about small modular nuclear reactors appears here.
 It mentions Ft.
 St. Vrain - Singer bid on that simulator in the early 1970s.
 A historical summary of the plant, which shows the teething troubles with a new technology, is here.

-A couple of videos of restored Blue Boxes are here (not available Oct 2013) and here
+A video of restored Blue Boxes here

-(Thanks to Thomas Durkin for these)
+(Thanks to Thomas Durkin for this)

 Jeff Beish's page, incorporating several aircraft simulator photos and some history - opens in a new window.
 (Thanks, Jeff)